 That people are more than what they show.

-And that sometimes, in the quiet of a salon, someone leaves behind more than just a piece of themselves.
+And that sometimes, in the quiet hum of a salon, someone leaves behind more than a stray hair or a story—they leave a fragment of themselves hoping someone else will hold it gently.